ParthPant/chess-rs/README.md

 ### Features

-This section should list any major features of chess-rs

 - [x] Move Generation using BitBoards (~17s perft results at depth 6 for starting position)
 - [x] Supports all moves including en-passant, pawn promotion and castling
 - [x] GUI gameplay